cortesana/aBitOfR/README.md

 ## How To Contribute

 Contributions are what make the open source community an amazing place to be, learn and grow.
-Any contributions to **README.md** are **greatly appreciated**.
+Any contributions to **A Bit Of R** are **greatly appreciated**.

 1. Fork the project.
 2. Create a Branch: